thicha0/youtube-dl-interface/README.md

 - Running the project: `docker-compose up`

+- Go to `localhost:8080` on your browser and start downloading your favorites videos !

 ## Future possible features
 - Logger to follow the progress of the download (especially for playlists)
+- Add other pages to interface (About, etc.)
+- Add page with more options for the download (specific format, etc.)

+## Things to do
 - Detailed documentation for the code (particularly for the Flask application)
+- Documentation to launch unique containers (without Docker Compose)
+- Documentation to launch the project without Docker

 ## References
 - youtube-dl: